grebenisan/blockchain/RealEstateMarketplace/README.md

 # Real Estate Marketplace - the Udacity Blockchain Developer capstone project

 The Real Estate Marketplace project is the Udacity Capstone project for the Blockchain Developer nanodegree.
 It is a decentralized housing system, build on the Ethereum platform.
-It features Solidity smart contracts compliant with the ERC721 standard for creating un-fungible tokens - in this case, the real estate houses, condos and units for sale, and zero knowledge proofing technology, or zk-SNARKs, build with the Zokrates framework, that enable a much higher security of the token ownership.
+It features Solidity smart contracts compliant with the ERC721 standard for creating un-fungible tokens - in this case, the real estate houses, condos and units for sale.
+This project also features the zero knowledge proofing technology, or zk-SNARKs, build with the ZoKrates framework, enabling a much higher security of the token ownership.
 The zkSNARKs is the perfect technology to enable secure title transfer and ownership in the Real Estate business.

-The demo of this project mints 10 ERC721 unfungible tokens, lists a number of them the for sale on the OpenSea platform, and are purchased from another account, for the full lifecycle of the tokens.
+The demo of this project mints 10 ERC721 unfungible tokens, lists a number of them for sale on the OpenSea platform, and they are purchased from another account, for the full lifecycle of the tokens.

 ## Software and packages required

 - Node v10.15.1
 - Truffle v5.0.9
+- Ganache 1.3.0
 - Solidity v0.5.0
 - Web3.js v1.0.0-beta.37
-- Zokrates 0.3.0
+- ZoKrates 0.3.0
 - Docker 2.1.0.0
 - truffle-hdwallet-provider 1.0.5
 - OpenZeppelin Solidity 2.2.0
+- JavaScript ECMAScript 6
+- MetaMask 6.7.3
+- Visual Studio Code 1.36

 ## Install